adityadahal/Angular-Interview/README.md

    <li>complete: it is called when observable has completed emitting values</li>
 </ul>

+### Operators
+Operators are the function that act on observable that enable transformation and manipulation of data stream.

 ### Comparing Observable vs Promise
 <ul>
   <li>Observable emits multiple value over time where as promise emit single value at a time</li>